 Wondering how to start planning your free day on tour?
-Here is how to make the most of your free day on your upcoming Expat Explore Europe tour…
+We’re here to help!
+Here’s how to make the most of your free day on your upcoming Expat Explore Europe tour…

 We Discover, You Explore!
-We know it’s the best thing about travelling to new destinations – having time to get about and explore to your heart’s content.
+We know the best thing about travelling to new destinations is having time to explore to your heart’s content.
 For this reason, we include free days in almost all of our tours of Europe.
-However, with that said, it might be challenging to plan a free day when you’ve never been to a city, especially if you have no clue what it looks like and how the local transport works.
-If you are getting on one of our tours soon or if you are currently on one, one of the things you need to do is start planning your free days!
+However, with that said, it might be challenging to plan a free day when you’ve never been to a city, especially if you have no clue what it looks like or how the local transport works.
+If you are getting on one of our tours soon or if you are currently on one, you need to start planning your free days!
 Be it in Rome, Amsterdam, Paris or Barcelona; there’s a lot to see, and planning helps you to make the most of your day.
 You can do so much more in 24 hours than you might think!

 The Colosseum and Eiffel Tower will still be here the next time you’re in town, but that wine or beer festival might only happen once a year or once in a lifetime.
 The best way to find out more about events in any city is to do some research online in advance, or ask the locals once you’ve arrived.

 You can do this by using good ol’ faithful Google or reading a good travel guide book.
-There’s always more to see than you would imagine.
-Make sure you have some idea of what to expect and definitely make a list of the top attractions you don’t want to miss.
-Plan the rest of your day around your ‘must-sees’.
+There’s always more to see than you could even imagine.
+Make sure you have some idea of what to expect and make a list of the top attractions you don’t want to miss.
+Plan the rest of your day around your ‘must-sees’!

-On tour, you get a handy map of the city you’re in, featuring all the immediate attractions.
+On tour, you’ll get a handy map of the city you’re in, featuring all the most popular attractions.
 This is your gateway to gold.
-Circle where you want to go, and get some sense of how far one attraction is to the others.
-Ask your tour leader to orientate you towards the attraction closest to the hotel.
-Work out your route from there.
+Circle where you want to go, and get some sense of how far the attractions are from each other.
+Ask your tour leader to orientate you towards the attractions closest to the hotel and work out your route from there.
 A circular route makes sense, and enables you to see more in a short amount of time.

-There is just no way that you can get to see everything there is to see in a day, a week or even a month!
-But you’re here for a day, and there’s a lot of memories to be made.
-Choose a few favourites and do them well!
-Get the picture and make a list of what you want to come back for on your next tour of Europe.
+There is just no way that you can get to see absolutely everything in a day, a week or even a month!
+However, there is also so much that you can do in a day.
+Choose a few favourites, do them well and you’ll have memories for a lifetime!
+You’ll be able to get a good picture of the city and you can make a list of what to come back for on your next tour of Europe.

-Unfortunately, there’s no point in getting on a boat with no roof if the rain is pouring down.
+Unfortunately, there’s no point in getting on an open-air boat if the rain is pouring down.
 Or paying money to go up the Eiffel Tower without getting a decent shot of the excitement.
-Weather apps and websites can give you a weather update to the hour.
+Weather apps and websites can provide a pretty accurate weather update to the hour.
 Plan your day with this in mind to get the most from your day.
-Rain is not always a bad thing.
-Chances are you will get time to run into a museum or two.
-On the flipside, if you’re in Rome on a scorcher of a day, you would want to know.
+If it starts raining, this is the perfect time to pop into a museum or cosy café.
+Rain isn’t the only thing to keep in mind, if you’re travelling on a scorcher of a day, you’ll need to be prepared!
 Pack extra water, your hat and sun tan lotion.

 You can’t change the weather.
 Give it 100% and go with it!